 Throughout the measurement process, I was really impressed by Syafiq’s dedication to the details.
 For example, he even pinned up the bottom of the jacket to make it shorter, so as to give me a better idea how the fit of my actual garment would look like!
 He didn’t just say: “Oh, it will look shorter”.
 He took initiative, and went the extra mile.
 Kudos to Syafiq for that!

-After two weeks, I dropped by again to try out the actual garments.
+After four weeks, I dropped by again to try out the actual garments.
 After greeting me warmly, Syafiq first proceeded to inspect the fit of the dress shirt.
-Here, his stickler for details shown through again – he was unsatisfied with the way the sleeve draped, the little bumps caused by my uneven shoulders, as well as the excess fabric around the waist.
-He duly noted these down for alteration, and even assured me that he will be oversee the alterations himself.
+Here, his stickler for details is shown through again – he was unsatisfied with the way the sleeve draped, the little bumps caused by my uneven shoulders, as well as the excess fabric around the waist.
+He duly noted these down for alteration, and even assured me that he will be overseeing the alterations himself.

 Conclusion – so Edit Suits Co. “shiok” or not?

-A 2-piece canvassed house fabric (100% wool) suit starts from $799, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc) suits starting from $999.
+A 2-piece house fabric (100% wool) suit at Edit Suits starts from $699, with canvassed premium suits (VBC, Loro Piana, Dormeuil, etc) starting from $999.
 Shirts start from $99.
-For readers, Edit Suits has kindly offered $100 off the total purchase amount when buying a suit and shirt.
-This means that you can get a canvassed 100% wool suit + shirt starting from just $798, or a canvassed VBC suit + shirt for a mere $998!
-Simply quote “WAHSOSHIOK” whilst booking the appointment or flash this post when at the showroom to enjoy the discount.
+For readers, Edit Suits has kindly offered a free shirt (worth $99) with every purchase of a suit with a minimum spend $999, and a free pair of chinos (worth $189) with every purchase of a suit with a minimum spending of $1499.
+Simply quote “WAHSOSHIOK” while booking your appointment or flash this article in-store.
+You can also quote the promo code “wahsoquick20” to enjoy 20% off your first shirting order online.

 Read Part 2 of the review here, whereby I reviewed the fit and workmanship of the finished garments!